smithdavedesign/algorithms-docs/src/content/docs/big-o/bigo.md

 ## Practical Use:
 Engineers and developers use Big O notation to make informed decisions about algorithm selection, especially when dealing with large datasets.

-## Further reading

-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework